gjghfd/A-simple-LLVM-function-pointer-analysis-tool/README.md

 This is my homework of a course in UCAS.

 The LLVMAssignment.cpp manages to print all functions it might call for all call instructions in a C program.

-It is based on LLVM IR.
+The program is written in C++, and implements its function as a LLVM pass.